roei-birger/the-bill/README.md

 1. Select a group from the group list
 2. Go to the "Balance" tab
 3. View the list of recommended transfers for complete balancing
+4. Household units are displayed with 🏠 icon in the transfer list

 ### Exporting Data